Oak Crest Veterinarian Clinic performs a wide variety of surgeries, including:

 There are many cases where we will perform surgery to definitively treat your pet's problem.
 Examples of this include: removing tumors, removing foreign objects that get lodged in the stomach or intestines, removing bladder stones, and hernia repairs.

 As in human medicine, many of these procedures are performed through conventional incisions.
 More and more frequently, we are resorting to less-invasive techniques to achieve the same results.
 Many biopsies can now be retrieved through tiny incisions using specifically designed biopsy instruments.
 In some cases, these instruments can be guided to the affected areas using imaging techniques such as ultrasound and CT scanning .
 In other cases, tiny cameras and instruments are introduced through small incisions to either obtain a biopsy or complete a procedure.

-Our Veterinary Specialists has a complete array of laparosocopic and thoracoscopic equipment.
+Our Veterinary Referral Specialists have a complete array of laparoscopic and thoracoscopic equipment.